-A. Participation Reflections Discussion Posts (10x3=28 pts \Intro and Takeaway posts are 2 points\): These assignments connect the material to the lived local experiences of students as well as more global ones.
+A) Participation Reflections Discussion Posts (8x3=24 pts): These assignments connect the material to the lived local experiences of students as well as more global ones.
 You are required to "reflect" or comment on at least one of the additional articles that correspond to each chapter by posting on the Discussion thread.
-Your post must be at least 100 words and analyze the topic of that week and how the article intersects with the topic.
-You need 10 out of 10.
+Your post must be at least 75 words and analyze the topic of that week and how the article intersects with the topic.
+You only need 8 out of 10.
 The reflections must critically analyze the MATERIAL.
 Tie it back to the material for that week.
 They must be posted from the author's account and must be original. \Introduction posts are mandatory.
-I will use these posts as a jumping off for our inclass discussions, so be prepared to discuss your post.
+I will use these posts as a jumping off for our in-class discussions, so be prepared to discuss your post.
 All posts will be via Canvas.
-This will fulfill 1,000 words for the requirement.

-B. Discussion Responses (6x2= 12points): These responses allow students to interact with each other and learn others' perspectives.
+B. Discussion Responses (8x2= 16points): These responses allow students to interact with each other and learn others' perspectives.
 You are to comment on the chapter discussion posts for the week.
 A positive learning environment relies upon creating an atmosphere where diverse perspectives can be expressed, especially in a course that focuses on pressing and controversial social and political issues.
 Each student is encouraged to take an active part in class discussions and activities.
 Honest and respectful dialogue is expected.
 Disagreement and challenging of ideas in a supportive and sensitive manner is encouraged.
 Hostility and disrespectful behavior is not acceptable.
 Just as we expect others to listen attentively to our own views, we must reciprocate and listen to others when they speak, especially when we disagree with them.
 However, in this class, our emphasis will be on engaging in the mutual exploration of issues as presented in the course readings as scholars rather than in defending points of view we have formed outside the classroom.

 Tie your arguments back to the chapter material.
-You are only required to respond to 6/10 posts.
+You are only required to respond to 8/10 posts.
 All posts are via Canvas.
 Again, I will use these responses as part of our in-class discussions, so be prepared to discuss your responses.

-WRITING REQUIREMENT: This course has a 4000 word writing requirement.
+WRITING REQUIREMENT: This course has a 2000-word writing requirement.
 For more information about UF's writing requirement, see https://catalog.ufl.edu/UGRD/student-responsibilities/writing-requirement/ In essence, your papers are evaluated not only for content but also for construction and writing style.